 Basic Glacier Climbing Course

-The application window for the 2026 Glacier Course will be open during the month of February.
-Applicants will be notified of results in the latter half of March.
+The application window for the 2026 Glacier Course is now open.
+The submission window spans the month of February.
+Applicants will be notified of results in March.

 Want to learn some basic climbing skills?
 Looking to have fun in the mountains and make new friends?